iangreenleaf/talks/async_javascript/slides/slides.markdown

 Notes:

 And finally we get to the crucible I showed you earlier.
-This one is real evil.
+This one is really evil.

 I designed this one to be representative of the most convoluted chain of logic that you're still very likely to run into.

-Describe.
+*Describe.*

 If your solution can handle this case without breaking a sweat, then it's pretty well equipped to deal with the sorts of asynchronous problems that you're probably going to run into as you build whatever you're building.

 ~~~

-# The API #
+# Test API #

 input: function([string]crucibleNum)

-Returns an array of ids to query the DB
+Notes:

+I built a little harness to run code against that does setup and emulates I/O operations.

 ~~~

-# The API #
+# Test API #

 output: function([any]args...)